SURFCASTING AROUND WGTN

-After a days fishing wipe off the salt and sand with a damp cloth.
+After a day’s fishing wipe off the salt and sand with a damp cloth.
 You might need to get an old toothbrush into the hard to reach places to remove sand.

 The eggbeater reels should have the spool taken off and grease the rotor (the bit that goes up and down) and remove sand and salt.
 Also unscrew the handle and lubricate.

 Setting the drag

 It's personal preference to fish soft drag and tighten it up before striking a fish or to fish medium to heavy drag so you can strike the fish without altering it.

-It also has a very thin and you can get more line on your spool.
-Personally diameter.
-I prefer using braid for these reasons.
+It also has a very thin diameter and you can get more line on your spool.
+Personally I prefer using braid for these reasons.

-Connecting the sinker on with lighter line will help it snap off in a snag.
-Too lighter line and you will loose too many sinkers.
-The scud or stealth sinker (like a spoon) do not snag up as much and are good for rock terrain while still giving you a big cast.
+When you retrieve them the wires semi-detach allowing easy winding.
+Scud sinkers (like a spoon) do not snag up as much and are good for rocky terrain while still giving you a big cast.
 Berley cage sinkers are a very good way of berleying while doing big casts while surfcasting.

 Swivels and clips

 It pays to be prepared.
-This list is a guide only

 Spare tip and rod guide, multi-tool, insulation tape, matches beach spike (x2), deckchair, gumboots or waders Try and keep you gear to a minimum if you are carrying it in. also use waterproof containers or bags so the salt or rain water doesn’t get into everything.

 A good robust pack is a great way of transporting your gear to location.
 The good ones are more comfortable which 'ergonomic' straps and frame.
 A 10 litre bucket with lids is good for gear, bait or fish storage and a good seat.